Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-connections/nodes-conditions.md

-# Adding IF-Else Conditions to Node Connections
+# Adding IF-Else Conditions to Sequence Connections

 When working with [Dialog Task nodes](../../node-types/nodes-transitions){:target="_blank"}, the Kore.ai XO Platform allows you to use If-Else conditions to configure node connections.
 You may want to use such conditions when you want the conversation to follow specific paths depending on specific information.